Working Together

 Every project follows this proven structure.
 It keeps things predictable, ensures quality, and makes the whole experience smoother for everyone.

 We start with a conversation.
-I need to understand your learners, your constraints, what success looks like, and what's been tried before.
+I need to understand your goals, your audience, your constraints, what success looks like, and what's been tried before.
 This is also where we figure out if we're a good fit.

-I create the blueprint.
-Learning objectives, content structure, assessment strategy, visual direction.
-You'll review storyboards before any development begins.
+With understanding comes direction.
+I create the blueprint: objectives, content structure, visual direction.
+You'll review the approach before any execution begins.
 Changes here are cheap; changes later are expensive.

-This is where the course comes to life.
-Interactive modules, scenarios, assessments, media integration.
-You'll see progress throughout and have opportunities to provide feedback on working prototypes.
+This is where things come to life.
+Whether it's interactive modules, brand assets, or website builds - you'll see progress throughout and have opportunities to provide feedback on working prototypes.

 Timelines